 California Privacy Rights Act (CPRA)

 Less than a year after the CCPA came into effect, California passed another consumer privacy law: the CPRA.
-The California Privacy Act (CPRA) is a statewide data privacy act that became law in November 3, 2020, setting off a new wave on the Pacific border of US data protection.
-The California Privacy Rights Act (CPRA) will came into effect on January 1, 2023, and will be fully applicable on July 1, 2023.
+The California Privacy Act (CPRA) is a statewide data privacy act that became law on November 3, 2020, setting off a new wave on the Pacific border of US data protection.
+The California Privacy Rights Act (CPRA) will come into effect on January 1, 2023, and will be fully applicable on July 1, 2023.
 The retrospective period starts on January 1, 2022.

 In short, the California Privacy Rights Act (CPRA) functions as an appendix to the CCPA: it strengthens the rights of California residents, tightens business regulations on the use of personal information (PI), and establishes a new statewide government mechanism.
 The data privacy enforcement agency of the California Privacy Protection Agency (CPPA) is one of the key changes in the Golden State data privacy system.